microsoft/CCF/doc/operations/ledger_snapshot.rst

 Historical Transactions
 ~~~~~~~~~~~~~~~~~~~~~~~

-Nodes that started from a snapshot can still process historical queries if the historical ledger files (i.e. the ledger files preceding the snapshot) are made accessible to the node via the ``ledger.read_only_ledger_dirs`` option to ``cchost``.
+Nodes that started from a snapshot can still process historical queries if the historical ledger files (i.e. the ledger files preceding the snapshot) are made accessible to the node via the ``ledger.read_only_directories`` option to ``cchost``.
 Although the read-only ledger directory must be specified to the node on start-up, the historical ledger files can be copied to this directory `after` the node is started.

 Best Practices
 --------------